usaid-cs/yesterday-i-learned/random.md

 1. The Spaniards have their own short-grain variety of rice, called the [bomba](https://en.wikipedia.org/wiki/Bomba_rice).
 They use it in [paella](https://en.wikipedia.org/wiki/Paella), "pan of [burned](https://www.reddit.com/r/food/comments/7ojhpu/homemade_spanish_paella/dsa8bon/) rice".
 1. Gamers apparently have a habit of [shaking heads](https://i.imgur.com/N8VeOk1.gifv) [to](https://fat.gfycat.com/WarmBountifulGoa.webm) [each other](https://i.imgur.com/FglOKz1.mp4).
 1. *A* [valkyrie](https://en.wikipedia.org/wiki/Valkyrie) is a female Norse myth figure that chooses who lives and who dies in a battle.
-1. [It was actually the French who got rid of Chinese characters from the Vietnamese language](https://en.wikipedia.org/wiki/Vietnamese_alphabet) in the 1920s, not the capitalist pigs from the US.
 1. First [primer](http://www.huffingtonpost.ca/entry/what-is-makeup-primer-do-you-need-it_us_5a3b390ae4b0b0e5a79f8680), then foundation, then concealer, then colour correction.
 1. Never buy an oven with a ground level oven door.
 1. [All country flags in the world have at least one of red, blue, or green.](https://i.redd.it/du6hb9aqy2801.png)
 1. [The five-step process to monetise US broadband](https://www.reddit.com/r/technology/comments/7o41rf/the_fcc_is_preparing_to_weaken_the_definition_of/ds6w3aw/): repeal net neutrality, count all data under one data cap, [remove local ISPs](https://www.reddit.com/r/videos/comments/7o30lo/anti_colorado_municipal_broadband_service/), lower data cap, and finally, offer website packages.
 1. "An adult couch is one you buy (new, instead of inheriting from someone else)"
-1. Lining your boots with tinfoil might help with the winter times.
 1. [Check off](https://idioms.thefreedictionary.com/check+off) means Check!
 1. [Meltdown](https://meltdownattack.com/meltdown.pdf) is the one from out-of-order execution allowing userspace processes to read kernel memory.
 [Spectre](https://spectreattack.com/spectre.pdf) is the one from predictive branching allowing strange code to access memory that is otherwise protected.
 1. "Five sigma" or "Six signa" refer to the [area under the normal distribution curve](https://blogs.scientificamerican.com/observations/five-sigmawhats-that/), when the number of sigmas, positive and negative, are taken away.
 Six sigma allows 3.4 defective features per million parts.